jacobhyphenated/MarchMadnessGenerator/README.md

 P(A|B) = P(A and B) / P(B)
 ```

-The value we want to use is `P(A|B)`, the probability of the team winning the round.
+The value we want to use is `P(A|B)`, the probability of the team winning the round (given that they won the previous round).
 The Five Thirty Eight forecast will give us the `P(A and B)` value from their forecast.
 We can then use the probability of winning the previous round (`P(B)`) to finish the formula.

 This process is repeated, round by round, until only one team remains.